cflipse/devcaffeine/_drafts/kafka-partition-lag.markdown

-pathological case -- a heavily unbalanced set of partitions, made even worse through unbalanced message sizes ... you can get into a case where the round-robin blocking is _actively harmful_ ... we had 10 completely up to date topics, which would _block_ while waiting for any new messages to come in, before finally moving back to the choked up topic, which would only yield a handful of messages because of block size limits.
+pathological case -- a heavily unbalanced set of partitions, made even worse through unbalanced message sizes ... you can get into a case where the round-robin blocking is _actively harmful_ ... we had 10 completely up to date partitions, which would _block_ while waiting for any new messages to come in, before finally moving back to the choked up topic, which would only yield a handful of messages because of block size limits.
 When we added partitions to try to force a redistribution, we actually made things _worse_ by inserting